 The Biology Department at Augsburg College focuses on teaching students the core principles of biology while providing courses in a wide variety of biology sub-disciplines.
 These courses, combined with opportunities for research, give students the tools with which to better understand, analyze and interpret the ever evolving field of biology and provide students the background to enter graduate and professional programs.
-The ten year average of majors reveals that over 60% have continued on in graduate or professional programs.

 - There are currently over 200 majors and minors in biology